ghattab/ghattab.github.io/data/uniaxial.md

 comments: false
 ---

-The Materials Cloud Archive dataset focuses on 2D materials, providing comprehensive data on their properties and simulations.
+The Silicone Uniaxial Test Data 2020 focuses on the uniaxial compression testing of industry grade silicones, providing comprehensive data on their properties.
-This dataset is crucial for researchers in materials science, particularly those working on the properties and applications of 2D materials.

 ## Silicone Uniaxial Test Data 2020